gvwilson/thirdbit/src/fiction/iffy/index.md

 The sign outside Buhr called it "the best little town south of 60".
-Someone had added, "Population: 0" decades ago when the mine closed and its last die-hard residents were relocated to other settlements.
+Someone had added, "Population: 0" decades ago when the mine closed and its last residents were relocated to other settlements, voluntarily or otherwise.

 She parked the pod in the shadows beneath a small cliff, wincing when its side scraped against stone.
-"Maintain camouflage," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.
+"Stay hidden," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.